neilnaveen/neilnaveen.github.io/content/posts/leetcode-1323.md

 ***

-This part is for finding the first digit that is a `6` and changes it to a `9`  by finding the first accurnce of a `6`, changing it to a 9 and breaking out of the loop so it doesn't change more than one digit
+This part finds the first digit that is a `6` and changes it to a `9`  by finding the first occurrence of a `6`, changing it to a 9, and breaking out of the loop, so it doesn't change more than one digit
 ``` c
 for i2,i := range arr{
     if i == 6{